How The Whole Trump Impeachment Process Works

 What is an impeachment inquiry?

-Impeachment is a long and complicated process that investigates whether or not a President is responsible for committing “high crimes and misdemeanors.”
+Impeachment is a long and complicated process that allows Congress to investigate whether or not a President is responsible for committing “high crimes and misdemeanors.”
 If the President is proven guilty by the House of Representatives on that fact alone, he can be impeached on a vote.
 This process isn’t clearly outlined by the Constitution, but this is how it’s worked before.

-An impeachment inquiry, which was announced by Pelosi yesterday, signifies the start of the investigation process within the House.
-And although Pelosi announced that the Democrats are going to pursue an impeachment inquiry, she didn’t really say how everything would go down — even behind closed doors.

-What we know is this: An official impeachment inquiry, decided by the House of Representatives, marks the start of congressional investigations of the Trump Presidency.
-Pelosi directed six congressional committees to take a deep dive into Trump’s dealings, inquiring about his past, and putting together a sufficient case that will come to a head with a vote to impeach.
+Here's what we know so far: The official impeachment inquiry, decided by the House of Representatives, marks the start of congressional investigations of the Trump presidency.
+In September, Pelosi directed six congressional committees to take a deep dive into Trump’s dealings, inquiring about his past, and putting together a sufficient case that will come to a head with a vote to impeach.
 If a majority of the House votes favorably, Trump’s impeachment will then move to the Senate, who will determine whether or not he can remain in office.

 Who has the power to impeach the president?

 In the U.S., the House holds all the cards as far as impeachment goes.
 If the House of Representatives votes to impeach Trump, he will formally be charged with wrongdoing.
 It does not mean he will be ousted from the Oval Office, though.
 Once impeached by the House, the Senate will conduct a trial to determine if Trump is actually responsible for “high crimes and misdemeanors,” as phrased by the Constitution.
-After that, they can then vote him out of office entirely.
+After that, it can then vote him out of office entirely.

 Why are they trying to impeach Trump?

-Yesterday, House Democrats announced that they have sufficient evidence to suspect the President of violating the constitution by using his power for political gain.
-Trump admitted this week to withholding Congress-approved military funds from the Ukraine in an effort to get their President Volodymyr Zelensky to investigate Joe Biden and his son, Hunter.
-Over the past few days, details of Trump’s conversations with Zelensky have unfolded, proving that Trump tried not only tried to investigate a leading Democratic candidate, but he held off on sending $391 million in military aid to the Ukraine until he got his answers.
+Upon Pelosi's announcement of an impeachment inquiry, House Democrats decided that they have sufficient evidence to suspect the President of violating the constitution by using his power for political gain.
+Trump admitted in September to withholding Congress-approved military funds from Ukraine in an effort to get President Zelensky to investigate Joe Biden and his son, Hunter.
+Over the course of a few days prior to the announcement, details of Trump’s conversations with Zelensky were released, suggesting that Trump not only tried to investigate a leading Democratic candidate, but held off on sending $391 million in military aid to Ukraine until he got his answers.

 This is the latest on a laundry list of infractions that Democrats have tried to use as charges against Trump, but it is also the most damning one to date.
 Over the course of his Presidency, Trump has been accused of nearly a dozen impeachable infractions that will likely be used against him as the House of Representatives moves to impeach.